 Water Corporations manage a resource that was considered by Aboriginal people as one of the most important and sacred – water.
 We all need water to survive, and the protection and management of our water ways is just one example of where Aboriginal people and business need to work in partnership.

 Reconciliation is about building better relationships, respect and trust between the wider Australian community and Aboriginal & Torres Strait islander peoples.

 A Reconciliation Action Plan documents what the Corporation commits to do to contribute to reconciliation in Australia.
 Each RAP has a specific framework with minimum requirements for organisations to realise their vision for reconciliation.

 Our Reconciliation Action Plan

-Our RAP will be an agreed plan of how Westernport Water intends to contribute to recognise Aboriginal and Torres Strait Islander people and their connection to the land and waterway.
-Our RAP will commit to implementing specific actions that build respectful relationships and outline opportunities for Aboriginal and Torres Strait Islander peoples.
+Our RAP is an agreed plan of how Westernport Water intends to contribute to recognise Aboriginal and Torres Strait Islander people and their connection to the land and waterways.
+Our RAP commits to implement specific actions that build respectful relationships and outline opportunities for Aboriginal and Torres Strait Islander peoples.

 To build resilient, liveable, healthy communities that recognise and respect indigenous cultures, histories and achievements